 - Melt butter in a pan over medium heat.
-Add flour and cook for 1 minute, using a whisk to keep it moving.
+Add flour and cook for 1 minute, stirring constantly.

-- Add 1 cup of milk and whisk to combine.
-It will thicken quite quickly, then add the remaining milk.
-Whisk until smooth then cook for 3 to 5 minutes or until it thickens so that it thickly coats the back of a wooden spoon, as per photo below.
+- Stirring constantly, slowly add the milk.
+Then stir regularly for 3 to 5 minutes or until it thickens so that it thickly coats the back of a wooden spoon (see video / step photos).

 - Place half the eggplant in the bottom of a baking dish (I used my 26cm/9" Lodge skillet), then top with all the Filling.

 - Top with remaining eggplant, then pour over the Béchamel Sauce, sprinkle with breadcrumbs.

 - Bake for 30 - 40 minutes or until golden brown.
 Allow to stand for 10 minutes before serving.